Part 1, Chapter 3

 With a clear separation between services, developers are free to focus on their own areas of expertise, like languages, frameworks, dependencies, tools, and build pipelines.

 Clear separation means that errors are mostly localized to the service that the developer is working on.
-So, you can assign a junior developer to a less critical service so that way if she or he brings down that service, the remainder of the application is not affected.
+This increases the resiliency of the system by preventing total system failures when a single service fails.
+So, you can assign a junior developer to a less critical service so that way if they bring down that service, the remainder of the application is not affected.

-Less coupling also makes scaling easier since each service can be deployed separately.
-It also helps to eliminate one team having to wait on another team to finish up work that another team may be dependent on.
+Loosely coupled services are easier to scale since each service can be deployed separately.
+Higher demand services often have different scaling requirements.
+For example, perhaps a particular process requires a high GPU processor and RAM.
+Well, the service that houses that process can be deployed on a server that meets those requirements while the other services can run on normal servers.
+Less coupling also helps to eliminate one team having to wait on another team to finish up work that another team may be dependent on.

 Smaller Code Bases

 Smaller code bases tend to be easier to understand since you do not have to grasp the entire system.
-This, along with the necessity for solid API design, means that applications in a microservice stack are generally faster to develop and easier to test, refactor, and scale.
+This, along with the necessity for solid API design, means that applications in a microservice stack are generally faster to develop and easier to test, refactor, and scale (if they're responsible for one thing).
+They're less brittle as well since applications are decoupled from one another.
 Just keep in mind that it's important to maintain consistent coding standards across all services, so that it's easier for a developer to move from one service to another.

 Accelerated Feedback Loops

 With microservices, developers often own the entire lifecycle of the app, from inception to delivery.
-Instead of aligning teams with a particular set of technologies—like client UI, server-side, etc.—teams are more product-focused, responsible for delivering the application to the customers themselves.
+Instead of aligning teams with a particular set of technologies -- like client UI, server-side, QA, etc. -- teams are more product-focused, responsible for delivering the application to the customers themselves.
 Because of this, they have much more visibility into how the application is being used in the real-world.
 This speeds up the feedback loop, making it easier to fix bugs and iterate.

 Deciding to split off a piece of your application into a microservice is no easy task.
 It's often much easier to refactor it into a separate module within the overall monolith rather than splitting it out.